bfl3tch/bfl3tch/README.md

 ### Hi, I'm Brian 👋

-##### I have a passion for problem solving, from the simplest of repairs to when lives are literally on the line.
+##### I have a passion for problem solving, from the simplest of repairs to when lives are at stake.
 I like to be a part of logical, thoughtful solutions, and I believe teams are what get us there.
 I have a passion for leadership communication and environmental issues.
 <!-- **bfl3tch/bfl3tch** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile. -->
 <!--
 Here are some ideas to get you started: